ansible/workshops/exercises/ansible_network/6-controller-job-template/README.es.md

   |  Playbook |  playbooks/network_backup.yml |
   |  Credential |  Workshop Credential |

-  Screenshot of the job template parameters filled out:
+  Pantallazo of the job template parameters filled out:
    ![backup job template](images/controller_backup.png)

 * Add a second credential to the Job Template.

    The **Controller Credential** also must be added to this particular Job Template.
-This is so Automation controller can update the pool of backups the **Network-Restore** Job Template will use.
-Automation controller can be programmatically updated with Job Templates to add or update configurations dynamically.
+This is so controlador de Automatización can update the pool of backups the **Network-Restore** Job Template will use. controlador de Automatización can be programmatically updated with Job Templates to add or update configurations dynamically.
 Select the 2nd credential by using the drop down box to select the **Red Hat Ansible Automation Platform** credential type:

   ![switch credential type](images/controller_cred.png)